elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

       end
     end

-The `@moduledoc` attribute is used to add documentation to the module. `@doc` is used before a function to provide documentation for it.
+The `@moduledoc` attribute is used to add documentation to the module. `@doc` is used before a function to provide documentation for the function that follows.
 Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs.

 ## Function Arguments